nicolasgomez1/UpdaterNG/README.md

 Updater plugin for Autoplay Media Studio 8.5.3.0 applications.<br/>

+# Note
+__Important__
+This plugin is designed for a 'Hard Drive Folder' type application.

 # Information
 To update the .exe and .cdd rename your new files with the name of your application name.exe.new / your application name.cdd.new, when the decompression is complete a BAT file will be executed that will replace the old files with the new ones.
 ```